kaibyao/sh-assignment/DISCUSSION.md

 We have a number of typescript issues stemming from using the API endpoint to fetch & display various advocate attributes without them being typed, which leads to issues like the previous one.

+#### Specialties are just an array of strings (resolved)

+There's a lot of duplicate specialties, and the specialties for each advocate is just a json payload of a string array... that's JSON-stringified (IE, it's not actually an array, but a JSON string representing an array of strings).
+If we ever want to do any kind of filtering / grouping / analysis on specialties, they will need to be their own data model / db table.

+#### Currently fetching all advocates

+We currently fetch all advocate rows from the database.
+Given that we should assume that there are potentially hundreds of thousands of advocates, it would make sense to limit this via pagination.

 #### Search area improvements

 * It's just html (which isn't a problem on its own, except...)